 Jungle beach lies on the south coast of Sri Lanka between Galle and Mirissa.
 Galle, Unawatuna, Ahangama, Koggala are some of the most popular beaches on the south coast and are visited by hordes of travellers.
 However, Jungle beach is a secluded beach surrounded by a tropical jungle.

 Jungle beach is tucked away from Galle city and it is a very unpopular stretch of beaches.
 Therefore, this off the beaten track beach lies in isolation.
 The beach has a very wide sandy beach as well as shallow water, giving you the best opportunity to sun, sea and sand.
 The best time of the year to visit jungle beach is from November to April parallel to the northeast monsoon.
 During this period the sea is very calm and quiet providing the best conditions for swimming, snorkelling and swimming.

 For millennia, the pristine rugged terrain around Kitulagla has seen many civilizations come and go.
 However, the stone age human of Sri Lanka, better known as homo sapiens balangodensis (Balangoda Man), lived on the island about 40,000 years ago.
 According to the latest findings the Balangoda Man lived on hunting as well as agriculture.
 The pristine forested area around Pahiyanagala cave had been the favourite hunting ground of Homo sapiens balangodensis.
 They used to have a cave-dwelling life while hunting as well as farming was the main source of food.

-If you wish to take any of the above mentioned Sri Lanka off the beaten track tours, Seerendipity tours are ready to make a suitable package for your Sri Lanka off the beaten track tour.
-Please get in touch with us for more information on 0094-77-4440977 or firstname.lastname@example.org.
+If you wish to take any of above-mentioned Sri Lanka off the beaten track tours, Seerendipity tours are ready to make a suitable package for your Sri Lanka off the beaten track tour.
+Please get in touch with us for more information at 0094-77-4440977 or email@example.com.